Issue 13 - 04/15/19

 • Game of Thrones Bingo but It's Parcheesi

-• Interview with the Sampire
+• Interview With the Sampire

 • Plug: "The Perfect PokéRap"